Guardianship & Conservatorships

 While new laws have made the process more transparent and fairer to the incapacitated person, they have also increased the workload for the guardian.
 Once a guardianship is awarded, the guardian must file a Care Plan Report within 60 day of the appointment and annual reports thereafter documenting how the incapacitated person has done and what medical or other needs he may continue to have.
 Annual monitor’s reports and updated medical reports are also required where the Court has ordered antipsychotics to be administered to incapacitated person our attorneys can assist in preparing these reports and ensuring that the filing requirements are met so that you can focus on caring for your loved one.

-Fisher Law LLC can assist you in filing a guardianship or conservatorship case and help with the on-going responsibilities after appointment.
+If you live in Norwood, Westwood, Dedham, Canton, Walpole or the Greater Boston area, Fisher Law LLC can assist you in filing a guardianship or conservatorship case and help with the on-going responsibilities after appointment.
+Contact us for more information.